Jedediah Smith Memorial Trail

 The Jedediah Smith Memorial Trail (or American River Bike Trail) is a paved multi-use pathway that runs between the confluence of the Sacramento River with the American River, just north of downtown Sacramento, California, and Beal's Point at Folsom Lake, north of Folsom.
-The trail is 32 mi long, and is used as a major recreational destination, as well as a commuter artery for cyclists.
+The trail is 32 mi long and is used as a major recreational destination, as well as a commuter artery for cyclists.
 The trail is considered one of the longest paved purpose-built bike trails in the country.
 The trail is maintained by the County of Sacramento and is painted with mile markers placed at every half-mile increment.

 History

-In the early 19th century, the famous fur trapper Jedediah Smith explored the area east of Sacramento, between the settlement at the confluence now known as Old Sacramento, and Folsom.
-The area follows the course of the American River, and is rich in a diversity of wildlife.
+In the early 19th century, the famous fur trapper Jedediah Smith explored the area east of Sacramento, between the settlement at the confluence now known as Old Sacramento and Folsom.
+The area follows the course of the American River and is rich in a diversity of wildlife.
 In the late 19th century, the trail was marked out by a prototype cycling organization, The Capital City Wheelmen, but was soon abandoned as a viable commuter artery with the onset of automobiles in the early 20th century.
 The trail fell into disrepair until it was reexamined as a transportation route by cyclists in the 1970s, when the pathway was paved.
 A section of the trail was later added that runs along the south side of Lake Natoma and into downtown Folsom.

 The trail is used by approximately 5 million people annually.

 Notable landmarks and attractions

 The trail passes several places of interest between Sacramento and Folsom.
-The recreational areas of Discovery Park, Sutter's Landing Park (the point at which John Sutter, founder of Sacramento and notable area entrepreneur, first arrived), the Guy West Bridge (a scaled down reproduction of San Francisco's Golden Gate Bridge), California State University, Sacramento (or, more commonly, Sacramento State), William B. Pond Recreation Area, River Bend Park, the Fair Oaks walking bridge, the Nimbus Fish Hatchery, Lake Natoma and Folsom Lake.
+The recreational areas of Discovery Park, Sutter's Landing Park (the point at which John Sutter, founder of Sacramento and notable area entrepreneur, first arrived), the Guy West Bridge (a scaled-down reproduction of San Francisco's Golden Gate Bridge), California State University, Sacramento (or, more commonly, Sacramento State), William B. Pond Recreation Area, River Bend Park, the Fair Oaks walking bridge, the Nimbus Fish Hatchery, Lake Natoma, and Folsom Lake.

 The trail runs through various parks and untouched areas, inhabited by a variety of animals.
-Throughout the trail, animals such as deer, western rattlesnakes, and woodpeckers can be found amongst others.
-As of 2020, coyotes are becoming more common along the trail, and are increasingly acclimated to the presence of people.
+Throughout the trail, animals such as deer, western rattlesnakes, and woodpeckers can be found, amongst others.
+As of 2020, coyotes are becoming more common along the trail and are increasingly acclimated to the presence of people.

+Connections to the trail

+Discovery Park

+The western terminus of the trail is at the Jibboom Street Bridge across the American River in Discovery Park.
+Immediately across that bridge is Tiscornia Park, where the Sacramento River Bike Trail has its northern terminus and the Two Rivers Bike Trail has its western terminus.
+The Sacramento River Bike Trail parallels the river and passes Old Sacramento and Miller Park, connects to the Del Rio Trail, and reaches the Pocket Area.
+Natomas Park Drive provides access to the trail and to Discovery Park from the north.
+A bike trail on the south side of the Garden Highway provides access to Natomas Park Drive from the west.